Minimum bounding box

-In geometry, the minimum or smallest bounding or enclosing box for a point set S in N dimensions is the box with the smallest measure (area, volume, or hypervolume in higher dimensions) within which all the points lie.
+In geometry, the minimum bounding box or smallest bounding box (also known as the minimum enclosing box or smallest enclosing box) for a point set S in N dimensions is the box with the smallest measure (area, volume, or hypervolume in higher dimensions) within which all the points lie.
 When other kinds of measure are used, the minimum box is usually called accordingly, e.g., "minimum-perimeter bounding box".

 The minimum bounding box of a point set is the same as the minimum bounding box of its convex hull, a fact which may be used heuristically to speed up computation.

-The terms "box" and "hyperrectangle" come from their usage in the Cartesian coordinate system, where they are indeed visualized as a rectangle (two-dimensional case), rectangular parallelepiped (three-dimensional case), etc.

 In the two-dimensional case it is called the minimum bounding rectangle.

 Axis-aligned minimum bounding box

 The axis-aligned minimum bounding box (or AABB) for a given point set is its minimum bounding box subject to the constraint that the edges of the box are parallel to the (Cartesian) coordinate axes.
 It is the Cartesian product of N intervals each of which is defined by the minimal and maximal value of the corresponding coordinate for the points in S.

-Axis-aligned minimal bounding boxes are used to an approximate location of an object in question and as a very simple descriptor of its shape.
+Axis-aligned minimal bounding boxes are used as an approximate location of an object in question and as a very simple descriptor of its shape.
 For example, in computational geometry and its applications when it is required to find intersections in the set of objects, the initial check is the intersections between their MBBs.
 Since it is usually a much less expensive operation than the check of the actual intersection (because it only requires comparisons of coordinates), it allows quickly excluding checks of the pairs that are far apart.